keithagroves/agent-to-service/README.md

 - 🔍 **Runtime Discovery**: Find and use new capabilities dynamically
 - 🎯 **Single Operation Actions**: Each action maps to exactly one API operation
 - 🔒 **Secure State Management**: Three-tier state management system
-- 🧩 **Agent Decisions**: Built-in support for agent reasoning during execution
+- 🧩 **Flow Control**: Built-in support for conditional execution and agent decisions

 ## Core Concepts